-There’s nothing like a freshly baked crusty baguette straight out of the oven, maybe with a little butter and honey melted on top of it.
+There’s nothing like freshly baked crusty whole wheat baguettes straight out of the oven, maybe with a little butter and honey melted on top of it.
 This one got half of it eaten before I even had a chance to take a picture!
 I’ve added some whole wheat flour to the dough to give it an earthy, healthier kick.

 This is part of our 1,000 Food Experiments to create sustainable meals for our family and hopefully yours.

 1 tsp salt – $0.05

 1½ to 2 cups white whole wheat flour – $0.36

 1 egg – $0.29